System Design & Delivery

 • Identifying a bad proof as good = -10

 The final score is the sum over all problems.
+Ties are broken according to the average time taken over problems solved.

 Organization